 In April 1907, Virginia Woolf and her brother Adrian moved into 29 Fitzroy Square.
 In her letters, she remembered the lights in the square ‘turning silver grey’ and the ‘beautiful young women … playing tennis on the grass.’
 This year we kick off Dalloway Day celebrations with an outdoor writing workshop led by RSL Fellow Daljit Nagra, in view of the blue plaque that marks Virginia Woolf’s early home.
-Join us in the Bloomsbury surroundings that so influenced Woolf to use Mrs Dalloway and Woolf’s novels, diaries, letters and essays to inspire your own writing.
-This event is in partnership with English Heritage, Camden Council and Camden Alive.
-Places are limited and are FREE for RSL Members and Fellows who can BOOK HERE.
-Public tickets should be booked by emailing Leah Cross, email@example.com.
+This event was in partnership with English Heritage, Camden Council and Camden Alive.

 Walking with Mrs Dalloway

 Join art historian, critic and biographer Frances Spalding for an afternoon stroll around the National Portrait Gallery, looking at selected paintings and photographs of and by Virginia Woolf, Vanessa Bell, Duncan Grant and others associated with the Bloomsbury Group and the modernist movement.
 Following the tour Frances will give a short talk about Woolf.